There is a lot of buzz about how your child should learn to code.

 “Everybody in this country should learn how to program a computer, because it teaches you how to think.” – Steve Jobs

-From celebrities and educators, people from every walk of life are taking a look at why kids should code.
+From celebrities and educators, people from every walk of life are taking a look at why kids should learn code.
 Coding boot camps are popping up all over the place, offering adults the promise of a career transition into a lucrative field.
 A growing number of online code academies are offering self-guided courses.

 Khan Academy is promoting its “Hour of Code”, and programs like Scratch are introducing the basic concepts of coding to primary kids.
 What’s up with all the hype?
 Is it just about filling millions of jobs that economists fear will go unfilled at some point in the future?
 What if my child doesn’t want to be a software engineer?
 Should she still learn to code?